 I am a registered member of the British Association for Counselling and Psychotherapy.
 This means that I meet the standards the BACP say are necessary for a counsellor to be an ethical and effective practitioner.
 The code of ethics I work to which is set out by the BACP can be found here.

 A note about my qualifications: it is common for counsellors to qualify after a two year diploma or foundation degree.
 I took this route, finishing my foundation degree with the University of Sunderland in 2013.
 I then continued with another University of Sunderland course designed to ‘top-up’ my qualification to a full Bachelor of Arts – hence, qualifying to work as a counsellor in 2013 but not completing my degree until a year later.
 I gained my BA with First Class Honours in summer 2014.
-I’ve since completed an MSc in Psychology and have just finished a Masters of Research in Psychology, focusing on research into autism.
+I’ve since completed two Masters in psychology and psychological research methods, and am about to start a PhD on the impact of interpersonal trauma on autistic people.

 When I’m not counselling I can be found charging around the countryside attempting to photograph unusual birds and butterflies, at the beach looking for new shiny stones to put in my family’s rock tumbler, or trying not to melt my eyebrows with my fire poi.